lake-wg/edhoc/draft-ietf-lake-traces.md

 The traces in this draft are valid for version -22 of {{I-D.ietf-lake-edhoc}}.
 The traces has been verified by two independent implementations.

-Examples of of different types of invalid EDHOC messages are found in {{sec-trace-invalid}}.
+Examples of invalid EDHOC messages are found in {{sec-trace-invalid}}.

 # Setup